mineblocks/yiimp/README.md

 ```
 CREATE TABLE accountsdogm LIKE accounts;
 ```
-- For example: Enter the AUXPOW coin address of the miner user in the accountsdogm table, where the value of the coinid field is 1426 and the value of the username field is D9U6r6eZaxJ4iDWipuHy4ws7pzKnd797D7
+- Create a new record in the accountsdogm table and specify id as 1, coinid as 1426, username as D9U6r6eZaxJ4iDWipuHy4ws7pzKnd797D7, and coinsymbol as an empty string.
 - Please enter the data according to the actual situation of your mining pool！
 ```
-INSERT INTO accountsdogm (coinid, username) VALUES (1426, 'D9U6r6eZaxJ4iDWipuHy4ws7pzKnd797D7');
+INSERT INTO accountsdogm (id, coinid, username, coinsymbol) VALUES (1, 1426, 'D9U6r6eZaxJ4iDWipuHy4ws7pzKnd797D7', '');
 ```
 - Query all data stored in the accountsdogm table
 ```